Increpare

-Increpare Games Ltd is a British video game developer based in London, founded and operated by Stephen Lavelle.
-Lavelle uses the pseudonym "Increpare", the Latin word for "rebuke".
-Lavelle has released over 425 games since 2004, mostly small freeware games and often at the rate of several projects per month.
+Stephen Lavelle, better known by the pseudonym Increpare, the Latin word for "rebuke", is a British video game developer based in London.
+Lavelle has released over 506 games since 2004, mostly small freeware games and often at the rate of several projects per month.
 With 178 games released between 2008 and 2014, Lavelle was named the "most prolific independent game developer" in the 2016 iteration of the Guinness World Records Gamer's Edition.
 Notable commercial releases include English Country Tune (2011) and Stephen's Sausage Roll (2016).
 In October 2013, Lavelle released PuzzleScript, an open-source scripting language for puzzle video games made in HTML5.